vic-ma/howtodismantle.github.io/_posts/2023-11-24-Dismantle-Sharepoint-How-to-use-a-document-library-to-store-techical-drawings-and-download-them-to-Peakboard-dynamically.md

 Besides purely technical drawings, other unstructured data is also displayed: step-by-step guides, quality check instructions, and other documentation.
 The de facto standard format for all these documents is PDF.

-This article explains how to use a Sharepoint document library to store these PDFs and download them in Peakboard Designer, so you can present them to the end users.
+This article explains how to use a SharePoint document library to store these PDFs and download them in Peakboard Designer, so you can present them to the end users.

-## The Sharepoint document library
+## The SharePoint document library

 The following screenshot shows a regular document library in a typical Office 365 environment.
 Within the library, there is a subdirectory called "Current," which contains all up-to-date documents.
 The old ones are stored somewhere in "Archive."